-Google IO 2018 is just a handful of months away, with the event happening in May, and it's sure to be used to unveil a bunch of Android software goodies and potentially even some new hardware.
+Google IO 2018 is less than two months away, with the event happening in early May, and it's sure to be used to unveil a bunch of Android software goodies and potentially even some new hardware.

 We don't know much about IO 2018 yet, but Google has begun teasing the event, giving us a few clues as to what we might see – and when.